metadatacenter-attic/metadata-provider/README.md

 Our process strengthens weak metadata by replacing textual attribute names and values with precise ontological representations.

 The most obvious beneficiary is a non-sophisticated user making a query to the Translator.
-We represent the user’s plaintext query in our UI using simple attribute names and values.
+We represent the user’s plaintext query in our [Demonstration UI](http://kp.metadatacenter.org/) using simple attribute names and values.
 (In the future this conversion will be offered by the Translator and may normalize the attribute name-value pairs, thereby clarifying the user’s intent and preparing the query for submission to the rest of the system.)